-After hooking up the splitter cables, you will have the two sets of white and red male plugs to connect your two amps.
+After hooking up the splitter cables, you will have two sets of white and red male plugs to connect your two amps.
 These red and white male plugs can then be connected to two amplifiers, solving the problem!

 Step 5: Test out the Connection

 If you have followed the above simple steps, your audio system should deliver the best quality sound.
-However, you also need to choose pieces of equipment that suits your needs to have the desired result.
+However, you also need to choose pieces of equipment that suit your needs to have the desired result.

 After you have made the connection, turn on your sound system.
 And if you notice a problem, check the quality of your connection and whether you have followed the above steps.
 You can also go on to another method if you prefer.